pcmichaud/micro/docs/_sources/debt.rst.txt

 Source: `FCAC (2021) <https://www.canada.ca/content/dam/fcac-acfc/documents/programs/research-surveys-studies-reports/canadian-financial-capability-survey-2019.pdf>`_

 Budgeting may be related to credit card use.
-We see that among that the fraction who use credit cards because they are short of money runs at 21% among those who do not budget (they find it boring or have no time for it)  while the percentage is 3% among those who do budget.
+We see that among that the fraction who use credit cards because they are short of money runs at 21% among those who do not budget (they find it boring or have no time for it)  while the percentage is 3% among those who do budgets.

 .. figure:: /images/ccard-budget.png
    :align: center